|

 104. additional

-further or added
+further or extra

 When you've suffered a great deal in life, each additional pain is both unbearable and trifling.